SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 * **Check for disabled or deleted owners**
   * If the workspace had disabled or deleted owners, Point assigns ownership to the manager of one of those users.
-    * The selected manager cannot be disabled or deleted and is chosen based on the most recent sign-in.
+    * The selected manager has to be an active user and is chosen based on the most recent sign-in.
   * If no disabled or deleted owners are found, Point checks audit logs for users who were removed as owners within the last 7 days.
     * If such users exists, ownership is assigned to the manager of one of those users while using the same criteria as mentioned above.

 * **Fallback to tasks**
-  * If no suitable owner can be found during the above step, resolution tasks are assigned to the configured resolvers and an e-mail is sent to them.
+  * If no suitable owner can be found during the above steps, resolution tasks are assigned to the configured resolvers and an e-mail is sent to them.
   * If an owner is found, but assignment fails, tasks are assigned to Syskit Point Admins, without sending an e-mail notification.